Discover it® Chrome for Students review

-- Get this card if you want limited-time bonuses and rewards for spending.
+- Get this card if you want a student cashback card.

 - Pick something else if you have poor credit.